NYSE:JEF

 Jefferies Financial Group Inc. is a American stock, trading under the symbol JEF (previously JEF-N on Stockchase) on the New York Stock Exchange (JEF).
 It is usually referred to as NYSE:JEF or JEF

 In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on JEF (previously JEF-N on Stockchase).
 1 analyst recommended to BUY and 0 analysts recommended to SELL the stock.
-The latest stock analyst rating is TOP PICK.
+The latest stock analyst rating is WATCH.
 Read the latest stock experts' ratings for Jefferies Financial Group Inc..

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for Jefferies Financial Group Inc..